UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/teodor.marinescu/index.md

 <!-- write every week your progress here -->

 ### Week 6 - 12 May
+Planed the architecture of the project and bought all the required components.
 ### Week 7 - 19 May
+The schematic for the project has been successfully created using KiCad.
+This schematic includes all necessary components and connections for the electronic circuit which was further used as a guide for when I assembled the project on a physical breadboard.
 ### Week 20 - 26 May

 ## Hardware